| Colombian

 motif with faces in Colombia weakens support for this interpretation,

+but doesn't discount it entirely.
 8. Symbol for the double gourd lime container (poporo).(

 Fig. 59b.)This container is used by the Kogi Indians of the Sierra